Volvo B10M: Greece

-In Thessaloniki 44 buses (1997 version) still in use but OASTH fitted them with modern telematics GPS tracking systems.
-The older versions were recycled and some of buses were sold to Astiko Ktel Patron (the transport organization of Patras), and are still (Q3 2015) in use in the city of Patras, Greece.
-They operate routes connecting the outskirts of Patras to the city center and the city center to the University of Patras in Rion.
-In 2015, all the Astiko Ktel Patron buses were fitted with GPS tracking systems for use with modern real time bus arrival boards at the bus stops and a mobile application.
+In Thessaloniki, none of these buses operate today as they were all scrapped.
+Some buses were sold to the Patras Urban Bus Company (Astiko Ktel Patron) and were used until approximately 2018.

 Hong Kong

 In Hong Kong, three bus companies purchased Volvo B10Ms.

 Citybus (CTB) ordered 10 Volvo B10Ms with Van Hool bodied and THD101GD engine fitted between 1990 and 1992 for their border-crossing service between Hong Kong and Mainland China.
 In 1997, CTB ordered two more Volvo B10Ms with China Volvo bus bodied and DH10A engine fitted into its border fleet.
 After the closure of border-crossing service, those B10Ms has been sold to private tourist bus companies in Hong Kong.

 Kowloon-Canton Railway Corporation ordered 15 Volvo B10Ms in 1995 for replacing second-handed MCW Metrobus fleet, with Northern Counties bodied, ZF4HP500 gearbox and Volvo THD102KF engine fitted.
 These buses also fitted with Lazzerini chairs inside the interior.
 All ex-KCRC B10Ms has sold to the MTR Corporation because of the merge of mass railways service in Hong Kong in late 2007.

 In 1994, Stagecoach Hong Kong ordered five B10Ms with Alexander PS bodied and THD101GC engine fitted, these B10Ms were serviced at private house estates residential services in Hong Kong operated by Stagecoach company.
 But in 1996, Stagecoach company Hong Kong closed, these Volvo B10Ms were sold to New Zealand.